diaryofdiscoveries/airport-challenge-js/README.md

 Airport Challenge in JavaScript
 ===============================
-Translate Airport challenge from Ruby into JavaScript
+Translate Airport challenge from Ruby into JavaScript Makers Academy - Week 5

 Objectives of exercise
 ----
-- Getting comfortable with JavaScript syntax
+- Get comfortable with JavaScript
 - Understand and use Jasmine spies

 Technologies used